ekkinox/ext-proc-demo/README.md

 ## Concept

-This project is testing in depth how you can work with Envoy ext-proc filter, especially when it comes to share data between processing steps.
+This project is testing in depth how you can work with [Envoy ext-proc filter](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_proc/v3/ext_proc.proto), especially when it comes to share data between processing steps.

 This provides:
 - a [simple golang service](service), just printing received request headers
-- a [Envoy proxy](mesh) exposing the service, and enabling an ext-proc filter
+- a [Envoy proxy](envoy) exposing the service, and enabling an ext-proc filter
 - a [golang gRPC external processor](ext-proc) that will be used by Envoy via the ext-proc filter to manipulate the request to / response of the service to add logic

-The intent:
+The intent (to test ext-proc capabilities):
 - we want to extract a CSRF value and add it in a dedicated `X-Extracted-Csrf` response header
 - this CSRF can come directly form a `X-Csrf` header
 - or from a form post, in the `csrf` field